REPUBLICAN STATE COMMITTEE OF WASHINGTON

 ARTICLE 10 – LEGISLATIVE DISTRICT COMMITTEES

-ARTICLE 10.1 – Establishment: A legislative district committee is hereby established for each legislative district in the State of Washington.
-A committee established pursuant to this Article 10, and no other committee, is a legislative district committee of the Republican Party for purposes of section 3(2)(c) of Initiative 134.
+ARTICLE 10.1 – Establishment: A legislative district committee may be established for each legislative district within the State of Washington.
+A committee established pursuant to this Article 10, and no other committee, is a legislative district committee of the Washington State Republican Party.
+Terms of officers and members of such legislative district committees shall expire at the end of every even-numbered year.

 ARTICLE 10.2 – Purpose: The purpose of a legislative district committee is to coordinate Republican Party activities within the district.

-10.3.2 Where the county bylaws make no provision for legislative district committees, the committee for each district in the county shall consist of three or more members, including a chairman and a treasurer, appointed by the county central committee.
-Terms of officers and members of such legislative district committees shall expire at the end of even-numbered years.
-Officers and members of such a committee may be removed, and any vacancy may be filled, by the county central committee.
+10.4.1 – Single County Districts: Where Republican Party County Central Committee Bylaws make no provision for the establishment of a legislative district committee for a district wholly within that county, the committee for each district within that county shall consist of three or more members, including a chairman and a treasurer, elected by the PCOs of that district.
+Officers and members of such a committee may be removed, and any vacancy filled, by the PCOs of that district.

 ARTICLE 10.5 – Activities and Internal Governance: A legislative district committee may conduct such activities, and may adopt such rules for its internal governance, as the committees may determine, consistently with these Bylaws and applicable county bylaws.